Minespree/BlockWars/README.md

 ## Requirements

-To build Blockwars, the following will need to be installed and available from your shell:
+To build BlockWars, the following will need to be installed and available from your shell:

 * [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) version 131 or later (older versions _might_ work)
 * [Git](https://git-scm.com/)